Glg-corp/eventb-vscode-extension/README.md

 ## Installation

 1. In Rodin, install the "Camille text editor" plug-in.
-2. Install this extension
+2. Install this extension.

 ## Usage

 1. You can create and edit `.bc` (context) and `.bm` (machine) files in Visual Studio with this extension.
-2. When you feel like testing your code, copy/paste it in the *Camille* editor of Rodin and hit CTRL+S
+2. When you feel like testing your code, copy/paste it in the *Camille* editor of Rodin and hit CTRL+S.
-3. You can now use Rodin to test your code
+3. You can now use Rodin to test your code.

 ## Symbols